-When discussing daycare center insurance policies, find the right agent to guide you through it.
-Insurance is necessary if you want to run your daycare without stress, but don’t settle for a policy that doesn’t work for you.
+When discussing daycare center insurance, find the right agent to guide you through it.
+Insurance is necessary if you want to run your daycare without stress, but don’t settle for a policy that only offers sub-standard coverage.

 Our expert on daycare center insurance, Todd Eggert, loves assisting daycares so if you’ve got a question, you can reach him at 708-420-1057 or email@example.com.